NUS-Fintech-Society/SD_Fintech_Website_Revamp/README.md

 ## About Responsive design

 All development should be done mobile-first.
-Currently our design files only provide us with desktop design. **We need everyone to exercise their own judgement in terms of its design and layout**.
+Currently our design files only provide us with desktop design. **We need everyone to exercise their own judgement in terms of its design and layout in mobile view**.

 TailwindCSS supports mobile first design out of the box, please read more here: https://tailwindcss.com/docs/responsive-design.